It’s ski season for the Buzz family! And, in honor of the family-loved activity, I’ve set a winter table in our lodge-theme game room.

-You might recall the same dishes from 2018’s Casual Christmas Table & Bar?
+You might recall the same dishes from 2018’s Casual Christmas Table & Bar.

 See the full-size snowshoes in the upper left corner?
-In the next week or so, I’ll show you around the gameroom.

 All-Mountain Birthday Cake

 Sorry for the poor quality of the picture.
 It’s a pretty old shot scanned into the computer — taken long before I started blogging.
 Glare from the candles and overhead light fixture don’t help!
-But, I wanted to show you where I came up with the idea for a winter table centerpiece.
+But, I wanted to show you where I came up with the idea for this winter table centerpiece.

 Can you make out the sloped profile of the cake?
 Icing and sugar crystals imitate a snow-covered mountain; dotted with evergreen trees in an alpine setting.
 Little ski figures slalom between birthday candles to complete the Nordic scene.

 Someday, I’m going to try to recreate the look using a coconut cake recipe.
 But, rather than baking a calorie-rich dessert, I decided to model a sugar-free ski scene for the winter table.